Pittsburgh Lawyers For Dog Bite Claims

 What Should I Do First, After An Attack?

 First, focus on your medical care and work with the authorities to evaluate whether the dog has rabies, if you have not done so.
+It's OK to speak to authorities about the attack by giving "just the facts" to help police investigate the attack.
+No speculation.
+No guessing.
 The dog warden (not the police) has primary jurisdiction over dog bite case, because county Department of Health investigates the the dog's immunization status.

 Click here for more information about notifying authorities.